monsoonmaelstrom/book2/book2.md

 “It’s important.
 Please.”

 Reese looks down at Liam’s hands on her wrists, and he lets go.
 “Your father made it,” she tells Liam.
 “With the help of Randall Iverson and William Raidane.
 That’s how he died,” she says softly.
 “They did something that made that key and the doors it unlocks, and it killed William and then Alexandria… It doesn’t matter.
 Anyway, it was the three of them together who made it.
-They wanted to prove they could, so they did, but it killed William in the process.
+They wanted to prove they could, so they did, but it killed William in the process, and it didn’t seem like either of them had much regret about that.
 Then James ended up with the key and gave it to Emma, and Emma gave it to me.
 I think James wanted to keep it away from Randall.
-Emma told me James told him it was stolen.”
+Emma told me James told Randall it was stolen.”

 “Why did he want it?”
 I ask.